sorhtyre/SotF/README.md

 # SotF
 Permutation generator

 Script accepts an input pattern in the form of ABCDEFGH, where A = first variable ...
-H = eigth variable
+H = eigth variable.

-Permutation is generated via 0-9 numbers, non-repeating Numbers used within the pattern are excluded from the permutation Pattern can implement duplicate variables
+Permutation is generated via 0-9 numbers, non-repeating.
+Numbers used within the pattern are excluded from the permutation.
+Pattern can implement duplicate variables.

-Current limitaion is 8 digit length
+Current limitaion is 8 digit length.

 Example: